The Best HEPA Vacuums For Controlling Allergens

 It may not sound too threatening that only a small percentage of the vacuumed debris is made up of allergens and microbes.
-But consider that one gram of dust can contain more than a million bacteria, thousands of fungal spores, hundreds of pollen grains (depending on time of year) as well as live house dust mites.
+But consider that one gram of dust can contain more than a million bacteria, thousands of fungal spores, hundreds of pollen grains (depending on time of year), as well as live house dust mites.
 In fact, research performed at Dyson's lab shows that carpet might contain up to 1000 dust mites per square meter in more heavily infested environments.
-Given lower humidity and more frequent vacuuming, this level could be lower in the 10's or 100's.
-These facts are only intended let you know how important it is to do frequent vacuuming with an efficient vacuum that can pull harmful particles from your floors and carpeting, rather than kicking them up, and a HEPA vacuum cleaner that can trap particles instead of blowing them back into the environment.
+Given lower humidity and more frequent vacuuming, this level could be lower, in the 10's or 100's.
+These troublesome facts are only intended to let you know how important it is to do frequent vacuuming with an efficient vacuum that can pull harmful particles from your floors and carpeting, rather than kicking them up, and with a HEPA vacuum cleaner that can trap particles instead of blowing them back into the environment.

 Another critical step to controlling house dust is vacuuming carpet regularly with a HEPA vacuum cleaner.
 There is certainly a fair share of vacuum hype out there, but what our customers truly want to know is what do doctors recommend and what vacuums have we tested and found effective.
 Dr. Dennis Spangler, Chief Medical Officer for the Atlanta Allergy and Asthma Clinic says, "none of them are any good unless it's a HEPA vacuum.
 Those types of filters significantly eliminate the dust particles in the room."
 The American Academy of Allergy Asthma and Immunology agrees - one of their Indoor Allergen tips includes the following admonition: "People with allergies should use a vacuum with a HEPA filter or a double bag, since using a standard or water-filtered vacuum cleaner stirs dust up into the air."

-If you are familiar with "allergy lingo", you probably recognize the acronym "HEPA".
-It stands for High Efficiency Particulate Air and has become the industry standard for both home air purifiers and vacuum filtration.
-A true HEPA filter, by definition, must remove 99.97% of particles at least 0.3 microns in size.
-This is as small or smaller than pollen, pet dander, mold and some smoke and smog particles.
+If you are familiar with "allergy lingo," you probably recognize the acronym "HEPA".
+It stands for High Efficiency Particulate Air, and has become the industry standard for both home air purifiers and vacuum filtration.
+A true HEPA filter, by definition, must remove 99.97% of particles at least as small as 0.3 microns in size.
+This is as small or smaller than lung-damaging dust, pollen, pet dander, bacteria, mold and plant spores, and even some virus, smoke and smog particles.
 Particles that are 10 microns or less are considered respirable and can settle deep into the lungs.
 Respirable particles make up over 99% of the 7 million particles in every breath you take!
-All of our vacuum cleaners are outfitted with HEPA filtration, and some like the Dyson HEPA Uprights and the HEPA Electrolux Oxygen Ultra Canister, can remove nearly 100% of the tiny harmful particles by way of various technologies.
+Virtually all of our vacuum cleaners are outfitted with HEPA filtration, and some like the Miele HEPA Uprights and the HEPA Electrolux Ergospace El4103A Canister, can remove nearly 100% of the tiny harmful particles by way of various technologies.

-What Vacuum Technologies Are Available?
+What Vacuum Technologies are Available?

 It is important to remember that the inclusion of a HEPA filter is not indicative of more suction power, it only means the vacuum cleaner is equipped to remove smaller, allergenic particles.
 Some vacuums add additional filters to maximize particle removal.
-For instance, the Nilfisk has a permanent cloth filter to catch larger particles that might otherwise clog the HEPA filter.
+For instance, certain Nilfisk models have a permanent cloth filter to catch larger particles that might otherwise clog the HEPA filter.
 Whatever extra filtration a HEPA vacuum may use, it is important to know whether the vacuum's filtration system is well-sealed.
 A vacuum can claim to have HEPA filtration, but may leak allergenic particles from joints and covers.

 Some think that a water-based filtration system will improve the efficiency of a vacuum cleaner.
-The AAAAI cautions against water-filtration machines and research by Nilfisk America casts doubt on their safety for allergy sufferers.
-A study published by the American Lung Association's Respiratory Journal stated: "The sharp increase in airborne cat allergen associated with small particles when the water-filtering vacuum system was used was shown to be due to the formation of fine droplets by the machine. .
+The AAAAI cautions against water-filtration machines, and research by Nilfisk America casts doubt on their safety for allergy sufferers.
+A study published by the American Lung Association's Respiratory Journal stated: "The sharp increase in airborne cat allergen associated with small particles when the water-filtering vacuum system was used was shown to be due to the formation of fine droplets by the machine.
 In contrast, the HEPA-filtered vacuum cleaner effectively contained the allergen."
 There is also the issue of possible mold growth to consider with a water-based vacuum.

-What Type Of HEPA Vacuum Is Right For Me?
+What Type of HEPA Vacuum is Right for Me?

 |Make & Model||Type||HEPA Filter||Key Feature||Price|

-Tips For Vacuuming Your Home
+Tips for Vacuuming Your Home

-- Vacuum high-traffic areas more frequently so dirt cannot sink too deeply into carpeting.
+- Vacuum high-traffic areas more frequently, so dirt cannot sink too deeply into carpeting.

 - Make three passes of the vacuum over areas with light soiling, but five to seven passes are necessary for heavily soiled areas.